 The Music Ministry at St. Paul’s, currently led by Kantor Aaron Jansen, strives to offer everyone, of every age and musical ability, an opportunity to glorify God in music.
 The focus of every musical entity is to enhance and support worship while learning the important elements of music embodied in singing, ringing, and playing musical instruments that make it possible to present our very best before the Lord.

 The following is a list of St. Paul’s music-related activities.
 You are invited to join us at any time.
 If you are interested in any of these programs, contact the church office at (703) 573-0295 or Kantor Aaron Jansen at Aaron.Jansen1@gmail.com for more information.

-Praising Seraphim is a choir for children grades 2-6.
-This group rehearses during Sunday School from 10:45 to 11:00 a.m.
-Rehearsals focus on singing and discipleship through learning of songs to be sung in worship.
+Praising Seraphim is a choir for children grades 3-6.
+This group rehearses during Sunday School from 9:45 to 10:00 a.m.
+Rehearsals focus on singing and discipleship through learning of songs to be sung in worship on a periodic basis.
 Practice coincides with the Sunday School schedule.

 Jubilation Choir is a choir for anyone ages 13 and up.
 This group rehearses in the church undercroft on Wednesdays from 7:30 to 8:30 p.m.
 This choir sings at communion services throughout the church year.
 Practices begins in September.

 Pauline Ringers is a bell choir for anyone ages 10 and up.
 This group rehearses on Sundays from 12:15 to 1:00 p.m.
 This bell choir performs regularly throughout the church year.
 Practice begins early September.